xyphllipyx/ChameleonMini/README.md

 CLEAR_LOG|Clear log data immediately after pressing|
 CLONE|Read the UID card number immediately after pressing, continue searching, and simulate immediately after reading the card|

+C.Hardware Introduction

+1.Button function introduction

+(1)ChameleonMini Rev G

+Turn on Bluetooth and check the battery:
+In the off state, press any button once to turn on the Bluetooth power and light up the white LED to show the current power.
+After 15 seconds, it will automatically shut down after no operation.
+Bluetooth is on.
+Press any button once to sleep and shut down immediately.
+Can be used to quickly check the battery level.
+Turn on the chameleon:
+When the Bluetooth is on, press any button twice (double-click), or in the off state, press any button three times (three-click) to turn on the chameleon.
+The red LED lights up to indicate the slot number.
+After 5 seconds without operation, it will automatically sleep and shut down.
+DFU firmware upgrade status:
+In the closed state, press and hold the yellow button near the USB, and then let go after inserting the USB, the chameleon enters the DFU firmware upgrade mode.

+(2 ) ChameleonTiny

+Turn on the chameleon:
+In the closed state, press the A button once to turn on the chameleon power.
+The red LED lights up to indicate the slot number.
+After 5 seconds without operation, it will automatically sleep and shut down.
+DFU firmware upgrade status:
+In the off state, hold down the B button and connect the USB.
+You can enter the DFU flash firmware mode.

+2.Charging and Standby Mode

+Charging method: Plug in the USB at any time and start charging immediately.
+Battery type: LIR2032H replaceable lithium-ion rechargeable battery Charging time: 2 hours @ 0-100%
+Charging current: 40mA
+Start-up current: 38mA
+Card reading current: 65mA
+Sleep current: 5uA (9uA-MAX)
+Battery capacity: 70mAh
+Duration: Swipe the card 3 times a day for 5 seconds each time, and it can be used for one year on a single charge.
+Sleeping time: Fully charged, it can be left for two years when it is turned off and sleeping.
+Port type:
+MINI: MicroUSB
+TINY: Type-C

 Parameter
 ------------------------